-Taking into account various factors of delay in "pendulum-electric motor" systems is crucial.
-The presence of delay in such systems can affect the qualitative change in the dynamic characteristics.
+Taking into account various factors of delay in non-ideal pendulum systems is crucial.
+The presence of delay in such systems can affect the qualitative change in the dynamical behaviour.
 It is shown, that in some cases the delay is the main reason of origination as well as vanishing of chaotic attractors.

-It is shown that for small values of the delay it is sufficient to use threedimensional mathematical models, whereas for relatively high values of the delay the fifteen-dimensional mathematical model should be used.
+It is shown that for small values of the delay it is sufficient to use three-dimensional mathematical model, whereas for relatively high values of the delay the fifteen-dimensional mathematical model should be used.